+Tornados are an intensely dangerous natural phenomenon.
 If you live in the "Tornado Alley" region, you're used to hearing the sirens tested on the first Wednesday of every month.
-You understand that the sirens are designed to warn of potential tornado activity, but simply being aware of the potential for a tornado isn't sufficient.
-Unfortunately, many people don't develop the necessary safety precautions should the siren's call ever serve as more than a test.
+You may understand that the sirens are designed to warn of potential tornado activity, but simply being aware of the possibility of a tornado isn't sufficient.
+Unfortunately, many people don't develop the necessary safety precautions around what to do in a tornado, which could save their lives should the siren's call ever serve as more than a test.

-Because tornadoes travel very quickly and can change direction at any time, following safety precautions after the siren sounds might be too late.
+Because tornadoes travel very quickly and can change direction at any time, waiting to follow safety precautions until after the siren sounds might be too late.
 Early preparation is essential.
 To raise awareness and help keep everyone safe in the event of a real, fast-approaching tornado, follow these common practices.

-If a tornado watch has been issued, stay indoors and follow the weather through media channels.
-You can also look out the window.
+If a tornado watch has been issued, you don't need to take action immediately, but you should remain vigilant to the potential danger.
+Stay indoors and follow the weather through media channels.
+You can also keep an eye on your immediate surrounding by looking out the window.
 If the sky has turned dark and greenish in color and there are low-lying, dark clouds, strong winds, or large hail, then severe weather is coming to the area.

-Once a tornado warning has been confirmed, proper safety precautions depend on your location, but in general, move everyone in the family to a designated safe area.
+Once a tornado warning has been confirmed, proper safety precautions will vary depending on your location, but in general, the best thing to do in a tornado is to move everyone in the family to a designated safe area.

 - Find the lowest room.
 People fortunate enough to be inside a sturdy building with structurally sound walls should head for the lowest room in the building.
 In many homes, this will be the cellar or basement.

 - Find the most central room.
 In homes or buildings without a cellar or basement, head to the most centralized room available and avoid windows, doors or any outside walls.